Mvkarthikeya07/Integrated-Lane-and-Traffic-Sign-Detection-for-Intelligent-Transportation-Systems-Using-Deep-Learnin/README.md

 ---

-## 📝 License
+📜 License

-This project is licensed under the **MIT License** — free to use, modify, and distribute with attribution.
+This project is licensed under the MIT License.